metio/terraform-provider-k8s/docs/data-sources/eks_services_k8s_aws_cluster_v1alpha1_manifest.md

 Optional:

 - `access_config` (Attributes) The access configuration for the cluster. (see [below for nested schema](#nestedatt--spec--access_config))
+- `bootstrap_self_managed_addons` (Boolean) If you set this value to False when creating a cluster, the default networking add-ons will not be installed.
+The default networking addons include vpc-cni, coredns, and kube-proxy.
+Use this option when you plan to install third-party alternative add-ons or self-manage the default networking add-ons.
 - `client_request_token` (String) A unique, case-sensitive identifier that you provide to ensure the idempotency of the request.
 - `encryption_config` (Attributes List) The encryption configuration for the cluster. (see [below for nested schema](#nestedatt--spec--encryption_config))
 - `kubernetes_network_config` (Attributes) The Kubernetes network configuration for the cluster. (see [below for nested schema](#nestedatt--spec--kubernetes_network_config))